SDM-TIB/LDM_Datasets/README.md

 }
 ```

-## License
+## 📄 License

-This project is licensed under [License Name] - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+We thank the following resources and communities:
+- Papers With Code for providing access to research papers
+- Hugging Face for Transformers and PEFT libraries
+- Microsoft for DeepSpeed optimization
+- Meta AI for the Llama model
+- The semantic web community for DCAT vocabulary standards